ramondiez/ramondiez.github.io/_posts/2025-03-24-mimicking-human-interactions.md

 By focusing on the interactional structure rather than the complexity of each individual agent, we can model various systems - from neurons in a brain to humans in a market - all understood as systems of interacting agents.
 This mimics how real-world social interactions occur, where both parties engage when it benefits them and seek interactions that align with their preferences.

+### The goal

+The ultimate goal is to develop an intelligent system that transforms the complex, multi-faceted challenge of travel planning into a streamlined, personalized experience.
+This system will go beyond basic itinerary creation by integrating various crucial factors that humans naturally consider when planning their journeys.

+The system will:

+  - Analyze real-time weather patterns and historical climate data
+  - Evaluate accommodation options based on personal preferences and past experiences
+  - Process and prioritize local recommendations and reviews
+  - Learn from users' previous travel experiences and feedback
+  - Consider cultural events, seasonal activities, and local customs
+  - Factor in budget constraints and value optimization

 ### Starting the journey

-The final outcome is to implement a natural daily challenge that we, as human beings usually have, such as scheduling a trip where we need to check the weather, hotels, recommendations, and have memory of past experiences.

-Our starting architecture creates a dynamic interaction where **demanders** form a one-to-one relationship with each **solver**, enabling continuous communication between them.
+Our starting architecture creates a dynamic interaction where a *demander* form a one-to-one relationship with each *solver*, enabling continuous communication between them.
-This back-and-forth exchange allows **solvers** to provide specialized expertise and capabilities while maintaining their independent functions.
+This back-and-forth exchange allows *solvers* to provide specialized expertise and capabilities while maintaining their independent functions.
-The architecture establishes clear boundaries between different **solvers**, ensuring each can focus on their specific responsibilities without interference.
+The architecture establishes clear boundaries between different *solvers*, ensuring each can focus on their specific responsibilities without interference.
-Each **solver** operates with a dedicated purpose, offering unique resources and tools that contribute to the overall system while maintaining their autonomy.
+Each *solver* operates with a dedicated purpose, offering unique resources and tools that contribute to the overall system while maintaining their autonomy.
-The host application manages these multiple relationships, coordinating how **demanders** connect with their respective **solvers** to create an integrated yet modular system.

 The beauty of this approach is in its simplicity.
-While the system itself is straightforward, it creates a foundation where each **solver** provides focused functionality in isolation, yet multiple **solvers** can be combined seamlessly through a shared protocol that enables interoperability.
-Just as primitive structures evolve to meet new needs, our architecture follows design principles where features can be added progressively as **solvers** and **demanders** evolve independently.
+While the system itself is straightforward, it creates a foundation where each *solver* provides focused functionality in isolation, yet multiple *solvers* can be combined seamlessly through a shared protocol that enables interoperability.
+Just as primitive structures evolve to meet new needs, our architecture follows design principles where features can be added progressively as *solvers* and *demanders* evolve independently.

-In this first release, we are implementing a web content **demander** - a component that will request and receive information from **solvers**.
+In this first release, we are implementing a *demander* - a component that will request a random websites that contains a specific word in the title and it will receive information from *solvers*.

 ¿Keep with me to see how this solution evolves!